samvangysegem/bookbits/README.md

-# Apple Books Highlight Exporter
+# BookBits - Apple Books Highlight Exporter

 A simple command-line tool to export highlights and notes from Apple Books on macOS.